Dosimetry Badges and Rings from Radiation Safety: Monitoring Radiation Exposure

 walking into Smilecon at Orlando Convention Center

 While there were only a couple of dosimeter companies in attendance, it was helpful to see what strides are being made for the reduction of scatter radiation in X-rays for both staff and patients.
-I am looking forward to next year and seeing how many dental professionals attend in New Orleans.
+I look forward to next year and seeing how many dental professionals attend in New Orleans.

 If you see this and are a dental provider, consider using our dosimeter badges and rings to protect you and your staff.
 We have noticed an uptick in dental offices utilizing our ring dosimeters since many staff use the nomad x-ray.
 Feel free to reach out for a specific price quote for your dental office at 833.456.7233 or [email protected]